Special Educational Needs and Disabilities Vision and Values at Veritas

 - For some pupils, additional visits to their new classroom will take place and a transition support book may be set up.

 What should I do if I have a complaint about the schools SEN provision?

 In all cases where a parent/care giver has concerns about an SEN matter, or in the instance that they may like to be more involved in the decision making process, we would encourage them to contact the head teacher in the first instance.

 Parents may also write to the Chair of Governors

 The school Complaints policy is available on request.

 Key Staff with responsibility for pupils with SEND

-To discuss any matters relating to SEN, please contact the school office to make an appointment on 01785333400 or firstname.lastname@example.org
+To discuss any matters relating to SEN, please contact the school office to make an appointment to speak with Mrs Davies in the first instance on 01785 333 400 or firstname.lastname@example.org

 National Autistic society -www.autism.org.uk